damurashov/stln/README.md

 export PATH=<PATH-TO-GCC>:$PATH
 ```

-Set the target name you want to build the project for
+Specify the target you want to build the project for

 ```bash
 export USE_<TARGET_NAME>_TARGET=1